Sreevarshan-fin/Credit-Card-Campaign-AB-Testing/README.md

 ## 🔹 Quantified Impact & Decision Framework

-The A/B test demonstrates a clear improvement in customer behavior and confirms the effectiveness of the new campaign.
+The A/B test demonstrates a clear improvement in customer behavior and confirms the effectiveness of the new campaign with statistically and commercially significant impact

 The results were validated using both the **Z-test (critical value method)** and the **P-value method**, ensuring statistical reliability.